MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ---
 title: Power Automate sign-up FAQ
-description: Learn common questions and their answers about licenses, administration, and users signing up for Power Automate in your Office 365 tenant.
+description: Get answers to common questions about licenses, administration, and how users can sign up to use Power Automate in your Microsoft 365 tenant.
-services: ''
 author: PriyaKodukula
+ms.author: prkoduku
+ms.reviewer: angieandrews
 contributors:
   - PriyaKodukula
   - v-aangie
-ms.author: prkoduku
-ms.reviewer: angieandrews
 ms.topic: faq
 ms.date: 04/21/2023
 ---

 # Power Automate sign-up FAQ

-This article describes how users in your organization can use Power Automate.
-It also describes how you can control the Power Automate service.
+This article answers some common questions about how users in your organization can use Power Automate and how you can control the Power Automate service.

 ## Sign up for Power Automate